Willow Winter Public Use Cabin

 If you crave solitude, and enjoy the rigors of Alaska in the winter time, the Willow Cabin at Exit Glacier is a wonderful place to stay and experience the beauty of Kenai Fjords in the winter time!

-Getting there: Willow Cabin can be reached by snowmobile (once there are 18 inches of packed snow on the road), cross-country skis, snowshoes or dogsled.
+Getting there: Willow Cabin can be reached by snowmobile, cross-country skis, snowshoes or dogsled, once snowmobile access has been approved for the season.
 The road to Exit Glacier is usually closed at the Box Canyon Gate, 1.5 miles off the Seward Highway.
 From there it is approximately 7 miles to the cabin, but you may have a shorter ski if the road is still open to the Forest Service or National Park Service boundary.
 Be sure to park at the turnoff before the gate.
 Keep the gate clear for access by mushers and emergency vehicles.

 Reservations: Reservations are required and can be made in person at Park Headquarters, or by calling 907-422-0500 on or after November 1st of the season that you wish to stay.
 The cabin is available for reservations beginning on November 1st, and ending April 1st.
 Stays are limited to three nights.